The AET Board

 Ian Adam Bellamy

-Early in his career, Ian was a member of the team which created the Autism Education Trust’s post–16 training programme and piloted the training across England.
-He subsequently led a project to expand the programme through the development of a transition from school to college training module, supported by the Department for Education following the completion of Ambitious about Autism’s Finished at School Programme.
+Ian was a member of the team which first developed the Autism Education Trust’s post–16 training programme and piloted it across England.
+He subsequently led a project to expand the programme through the development of a transition from school to college training module, supported by the Department for Education.

 Jo Evans

-Previously, Jo was a non-exec director of the Cambridge Primary Review and still contributes to local and national advisory bodies, including the Devon Autism Strategy Board.
+A highly successful school leader, Jo is also a non-exec director who contributes to local and national advisory bodies, including the SW SEND strategy Board.
+She is passionate about inclusion.

 Sarah Haythornthwaite